juefeiyuan/3D-scene-recognition/DRF/README.md

 # PyTorch code for deep random field (DRF)
 Code is tested on Python 3.6 and PyTorch 1.0.1

-**Usage**:
+**Usage**: \
-First, download the Scene_SBR_IBR dataset via http://orca.st.usm.edu/~bli/Scene_SBR_IBR/;
+First, download the Scene_SBR_IBR dataset(same as sMVCNN);

-Then, sample the view images for each 3D scene model, and then put the sampled images into the 'modelnet40_images_new_12x' folder.
+Then, sample the view images and put them into the 'modelnet40_images_new_12x' folder(same as sMVCNN).

-Finally, run the 'train_mvcnn.py' file for training .
-The 'models' folder contains the model initialization, which is used for training.
+Finally, run the 'train_mvcnn.py' file for training.
+Compared to sMVCNN, the 'Trainer.py' file incorporates the semantically relatedness relationships between the detected scene objects’ labels and the candidate scene category labels into the training and prediction.